-In the world of business, there is a lot of everyday stress that can limit our abilities: deadlines, demanding clients, market changes, office politics.
+In our corporate culture today there is a lot of everyday stress that can limit our abilities: deadlines, demanding clients, market changes, office politics.
 It all adds up.
 And it doesn’t just make us feel worse at work; it limits our mental abilities in all areas of life.
 In the field of cognitive performance, we aim to help individuals to understand better how their brain works, and how reactions to stress and traumatic situations can impact their optimal brain function.

 What is Cognitive Performance?